theredplanetsings/csjtrutherford/README.md

 ## Performance Notes

 - Three.js grid optimised for 60fps with requestAnimationFrame and efficient geometry handling; mobile devices receive performance-optimised jiggle animation instead of mouse interaction
+- Audio system designed for browser autoplay compliance with user interaction detection and efficient playlist management
 - Mobile detection ensures optimal experience across all devices
 - Preconnected Google Fonts with font-display: swap for improved loading performance
-- Images optimised for web with fallback placeholders, error handling, and lazy loading considerations
+- Images optimised for web with fallback placeholders and error handling
 - CSS organised and optimised for fast loading with efficient selectors and minimal reflow
 - JavaScript uses modern ES6+ with progressive enhancement, intersection observers, and debounced scroll listeners
 - Responsive design with a mobile-first approach and efficient media queries